Institut Lillois d'Ingénierie de la Santé: Campus Santé

 The ILIS is located on the town of Loos in the suburb of Lille.
 It is near the CHU Lille University Hospital, and the Faculties of Medicine, Pharmacy, and Dental Surgery.
 It benefits from the Eurasanté Health & Biology competitive hub with firms like Bayer and Diagast.

 Admission

-Student intake occurs at every level, provided the necessary pre-requisites have been met.
+Student intake occurs at every level, provided the necessary prerequisites have been met.
 Freshmen often enter the school after a scientific Baccalauréat or after the PACES competitive exams to enter medical school or other health faculties.
 At the end of the first year, students are interviewed to check their commitment to this particular program as well as their will to choose a clear career path.
 Sophomores are expected to have at least some months of work experience in any business.
 Every new student will at some time of his curriculum, usually at the beginning, pass this admission interview to receive clearance to continue their studies at the ILIS.